RecSysChallengeTeam/rec-baseline/README.md

-# Collaborative filtering baseline
+# Baseline

-This repository contains the baseline implementation of collaborative filtering algorithms.
+This repository contains the baseline algorithms for solving recommendation task.

 ## Development setup